Marie Bashir: Other roles and honours

+In November 2014, the Professor Marie Bashir Centre was opened at Royal Prince Alfred Hospital, Camperdown.
+The centre houses specialised units including a Short Stay Unit, Acute Mental Health unit, the Peter Beumont Eating Disorders unit, as well as the Naarmuru Mother and Baby unit.

 Retirement

-Ahead of her impending retirement from office on 1 October 2014, Bashir noted that the time was right for her to go just short of the record in office set by Sir Roden Cutler: "a war hero who lost a leg serving this country, I would like to think of him as the longest serving governor" and that "The time is right, it was myself who said I would conclude my term around the anniversary of World War I. That would mean that I would not exceed the longest term of Sir Roden Cutler for whom I had the greatest admiration and respect".
+Ahead of her impending retirement from office on 1 October 2014, Bashir noted that the time was right for her to go, just short of the record in office set by Sir Roden Cutler: "a war hero who lost a leg serving this country, I would like to think of him as the longest-serving governor... for whom I had the greatest admiration and respect".

+She was succeeded by General David Hurley.

 Continuing roles

-She made clear at the time of her retirement her interest in continuing her community work, particularly through the area of post-traumatic stress disorder in Australian Defence Force veterans.
-As of November 2020 Bashir is one of three patrons of the Australian Indigenous Education Foundation.
-Her role as patron of the NAISDA Foundation continues as of December 2021.
+Bashir made clear at the time of her retirement her interest in continuing her community work, particularly through the area of post-traumatic stress disorder in Australian Defence Force veterans.

+As of November 2020 Bashir was one of three patrons of the Australian Indigenous Education Foundation.
+Her role as patron of the NAISDA Foundation continued as of December 2021.

+Death

+Bashir died on 20 January 2026 at the age of 95.
+Premier Chris Minns announced that she would be honoured with a state funeral.